"Aloha" Welcome to mauiexplored.com

 NEW Link to new snorkel equipment guide with paid links to amazon products.

-UPDATE Mount Haleakala now requires a pre-paid ($1.50 per car) parking pass (seperate from the entrance fee) to view the sunrise.
+UPDATE Mount Haleakala now requires a pre-paid ($1.50 per car) parking pass (separate from the entrance fee) to view the sunrise.
 You can get your pass at recreation.gov